bs6966/Frontend-SC/README.md

 The frontend server should now be running at `http://localhost:3000`.

+The backend server should now be running at `http://localhost:5000`.

 ## Screenshots and Demos

 Here are some screenshots and demos showcasing the features and functionality of the online interactive video KYC platform: